 - medical bills

-- estimated costs for continued care (e.g. in the case of a major accident that has resulted in permanent/chronic injury or death)
+- estimated costs for continued care (e.g. in the case of a major accident that has resulted in permanent/chronic injury)

 - other financial losses (e.g. lost wages)

-This information can prove crucial to determining how much money you will be able to receive upon filing for a personal injury settlement.
+This information can prove crucial to determining how much money you will be able to receive in a personal injury settlement.

 Factors That Affect Florida Car Accident Settlements In Florida

 The average number stated among Florida law resources for car accident settlements is anywhere from $10,000 to $60,000 or more.
 As you can imagine, settlement amounts can vary depending on a wide range of factors.
-Perhaps the most important factors that can affect this amount is how serious your injuries are from the accident and the strength of your legal representation.
+Perhaps the most important factors that can affect your settlement value is the severity of your injuries and the strength of your legal representation.

-Having the right personal injury attorney on your side can be essential in helping you learn how much compensation you may be eligible for and what action can be taken to help lessen your financial burden in your recovery.
+Having the right car accident attorney on your side can be essential in helping you learn how much compensation you may be eligible for and what action can be taken to help lessen your financial burden in your recovery.

 No-Fault Insurance Policy

 One of the most important factors to understand when seeking a car accident claim in Florida is the state’s no-fault accident law.
-This law requires that people who sustain injuries from an accident first seek coverage through their auto insurance provider.
+This law requires that people who sustain injuries from an accident first seek coverage through their own automobile insurance provider.

-Under Florida’s no-fault law, you can begin to receive coverage from your insurance before the person at fault in the accident is established.
+Under Florida’s no-fault law, you can begin to receive coverage from your insurance before a determination is made as to who was at fault for causing the crash.

 Personal Injury Protection Policy (PIP)